-Mark helps people achieve more than they thought possible.
-Unbroken by blindness in 1998, Mark went on to compete in ultra endurance races across deserts, mountains, and the polar ice caps including being the first blind person to race to the South Pole.
-He also won silver and bronze medals for rowing at the Commonwealth Games and set up a motivational speaking business (www.markpollock.com).
+Mark is known as a true and genuine leader, a competitor, explorer, adventurer, and pioneer.
+He spoke about his personal journey when, after going blind in in 1998, he went on to compete in ultra-endurance races across deserts, mountains, and the polar ice caps including being the first blind person to race to the South Pole.
+His fortitude has also earned him silver and bronze medals in rowing at the Commonwealth Games.

-In 2010 Mark was left paralysed after falling from a second story window.
+He explained how in 2010 he was left paralysed after falling from a second story window, and he was forced to make a personal choice to meet the challenge that lay ahead of him.
 He is now exploring the frontiers of spinal cord injury recovery combining an innovative electrical stimulator over his spinal cord and a drug super-charging his nervous system, whilst walking hundreds of thousands of steps in his Ekso Bionics robotic legs.
-Through the Mark Pollock Trust (www.markpollocktrust.org) he is on a mission to find and connect people around the world to fast-track a cure for paralysis.

 Mark left The Ireland Funds Young Leaders with the message that sometimes the ‘challenge chooses you’ and that you have to meet it.
 A true inspiration and a shining light of leadership, Mark’s talk gave the Young Leaders real advice for life.